BdR76/CSVLint/docs/readme.md

 * Incorrect date format, example value "12/31/2020" when DateTimeFormat=dd/mm/yyyy

-Important note: If you've edited the data file, for example changed the column separator or added columns using the Split function, also update the metadata before validating.
-To make sure the reflects the current data file, either press "Refresh from data" of update it manually and save.
+Important note: If you've edited the data file, for example changed the column separator or added columns using the Split function, make sure to also update the metadata before validating.
+Make sure the metadata reflects the current data file by either pressing "Refresh from data" or updating it manually and then saving it.

 Split column
 ------------
 Split values into new columns.

 ![CSV Lint split column dialog](/docs/csvlint_split_column.png?raw=true "CSV Lint plug-in split column dialog")